cxlbench/cxlbench/benchmarks/IntelMLC/README.md

 Run with root privilege (MLC needs it)

 Optional args:
-   -A <Specify whether to enable or disable the AVX_512 option>
-      Values:
-        0: AVX_512 Option Disabled
-        1: AVX_512 Option Enabled - Default
-      By default, the AVX_512 option is enabled.
-If the non-AVX512 version of MLC is being used, this option shall be set to 0

    -c <CXL NUMA Node>
       Required.
 Specify the NUMA Node backed by CXL for testing